Work It (Missy Elliott song)

-"Work It" is a hip hop song written by American rapper Missy Elliott and her producer Tim "Timbaland" Mosley for Elliott's fourth studio album Under Construction (2002).
+"Work It" is a song by American rapper Missy Elliott from her fourth studio album Under Construction (2002).
 The song's musical style, and production by Timbaland, were heavily inspired by old school hip hop from the early 1980s.
-It samples Run-D.M.C.'s "Peter Piper" and Rock Master Scott & the Dynamic Three's "Request Line".
+It samples Run-DMC's "Peter Piper" and Rock Master Scott & the Dynamic Three's "Request Line".

-Released as the album's first single on September 16, 2002, the track reached the number two position on the US Billboard Hot 100, becoming Missy Elliott's most successful single to date.
+Released as the album's first single on September 16, 2002, the track reached number two on the US Billboard Hot 100 for 10 weeks, becoming Elliott's most successful single.
 A remix of this song features 50 Cent.
-The end of the song samples "Take Me to the Mardi Gras" by Bob James, and the synth pattern in the rhythm track samples the intro of "Heart of Glass" by Blondie.
+The synth pattern in the rhythm track samples the intro of "Heart of Glass" by Blondie.

 Lyrics

 A portion of the song's lyrics helped popularize the slang term "badonkadonk" with mainstream audiences ("Love the way my butt go bum-bump-bum-bump-bump/Keep your eyes on my bum-bump-bum-bump-bump/And think you can handle this badonk-a-donk-donk").

 During the chorus, the lyric "I put my thing down, flip it, and reverse it" is followed by the same line played in reverse.
 In the middle of the song, after the lyric "Listen up close while I take you backwards", the lyric "Watch the way Missy like to take it backwards" is also played in reverse.
 Elliott also used reversed vocals in several of her productions during the following years.

 In the song's chorus, an elephant trumpeting is heard to hide a sexual reference ("If you got a big [elephant trumpet], let me search it").
 This is present in the explicit and edited versions; the obscured word is meant to be left to the listener's imagination.
 In both the explicit and edited versions, the song uses onomatopoeia such as "ra-ta-ta-ta" and "buboomp buboomp boomp" to refer to sexual bodily moves.